 Many of us are guilty of a habit called upspeak.
 Upspeak is the unfortunate tendency to let your voice go higher at the end of a sentence.
 This makes statements, or even demands, sound like questions.
 It diminishes your authority and takes away your power in the conversation.
 If you want to be respected, avoid doing this at all costs.

 It’s hard to respect a people-pleaser.
 They let others use them as a doormat.
-They never say no. If this is your M.O., you are not likely to command much respect – from others, or from yourself.
+They never say no. If this is how you are you’re not likely to command much respect – from others, or from yourself.
 Learn to be okay with ruffling some feathers.
 Stand up for yourself.
 Respect yourself, and others will follow suit – even if they don’t like it at first.

 4. STAND BY YOUR WORTH.

 Learn to own your strengths and accomplishments without bragging.
 This will take lots of practice, but it is a powerful skill to master.
 Keep track of the things you have done well.
 Internalize them.
 Share them when appropriate.
 Tell your boss about a sale you made.
-Share your disciplinary victory with your child’s teacher.
 Your positive self-image will project confidence, which always commands a certain level of respect.

 5. MASTER THE ART OF EYE CONTACT.